d2l-ai/d2l-en/chapter_preliminaries/probability.md

 ## Multiple Random Variables

-You might have noticed that we couldn't eve make it past the last section without making statements involving interactions among multiple random variables
+You might have noticed that we couldn't even make it past the last section without making statements involving interactions among multiple random variables